Cnosimaj/PlantDiseaseDetection/README.md

 ## 🚀How to Run the Project
 1. Open your IDE of choice.
 Make sure the following are installed:
    -   Python
-3. Use the [Streamlit](streamlit.py) file in my directory to make sure all modules are imported.
+3. Download the [Streamlit](streamlit.py) file in my directory to make sure all modules are imported.
 You will need to import the following:
    -   Numpy
    -   PIL
    -   Streamlit